griscz/beam-college/beam-college-dataflow/codelab.md

 You can find more information in Google [documentation](https://cloud.google.com/dataflow/docs/guides/templates/running-templates) for Dataflow Template.

 ## Congratulations!
-Duration: 0:05:00
+Duration: 0:01:00

-In this codelab you added a new input source and output sink for parquet files to an Apache Beam pipeline using Beam Schema API, created a Dataflow template from the Apache Beam pipeline, and ran the Dataflow.
+Now you can use this template to read parquet files, tokenize the information from them, and then write the tokenized data into other parquet files.
+Moreover, you've learned how to easily combine any formats, input sources and output sinks using Beam Row concept.

-#### What you've built
+#### What you've learned during this codelab:

-* New transformation for .parquet format into the Beam Row
-* New transformation from Beam Row into .parquet format
-* Dataflow Flex template
+* Dataflow Flex template structure

-#### What you'll learned
-* How to organize Dataflow template code
-* How to use Apache Beam Schema API
+* How to use Beam Schema API and Beam Row in particular
-* How to work with Apache Beam ParquetIO
-* How to work with AvroUtils
-* How to build Dataflow Flex template
+* What the steps are to support many sources and formats
-* How to run Dataflow template in Google Cloud
+* How to build templates and run them in Google Dataflow

 #### Learn More
 * Dataflow documentation: [https://cloud.google.com/dataflow/docs/](https://cloud.google.com/dataflow/docs/)